 - Ph.D., Microbiology, University of California, Los Angeles, 1983

-Dr. Osborne is director of the Johns Hopkins All Children's Institute for Fundamental Biomedical Research and a professor of medicine in the Division of Endocrinology, Diabetes and Metabolism of the Johns Hopkins University School of Medicine.
+Dr. Osborne is associate dean for Basic Research and director of the Johns Hopkins All Children's Institute for Fundamental Biomedical Research.
+He is a professor of medicine in the Division of Endocrinology, Diabetes and Metabolism of the Johns Hopkins University School of Medicine.

 Dr. Osborne’s career has been focused on the molecular aspects of gene expression and regulation.
 Born in Ouray, Colorado, he studied fundamental biochemistry and molecular biology at the University of California, Santa Barbara and then earned his Ph.D. in microbiology and molecular biology at UCLA.
 As a graduate student, he worked on gene regulation in human adenoviruses with Arnold Berk, M.D., at UCLA and was one of the first to construct adenovirus recombinant viruses and analyze their expression in cultured cells.
 His studies were among the first to show that an AT rich “TATA” sequence was essential for normal RNA pol II gene expression in eukaryotic cells.
 His studies analyzed this in the normal physiological context of the adenovirus genome, which could not be done for host encoded genes at that time.

 He continued his interest in the regulation of gene expression through postdoctoral training at the University of Texas Southwestern Medical Center, where he became an assistant professor, working in the lab of Michael Brown, M.D., and Joseph Goldstein, M.D., who won the 1985 Nobel Prize in Physiology or Medicine “for their discoveries concerning the regulation of cholesterol metabolism.”
 It was during this time that he began a career-long interest in the connection between metabolism and gene regulation, which has been the underlying theme of his research focus to the present day.